aimmatic/replyfast-test-sdk-java/README.md

+# Replyfast Test SDK For Java #
-The AimMatic Java SDK is the best supported way for most developers to use AimMatic APIs.
+The easiest and recommended way for most developers to use the API is with our provided client libraries.

-### Replyfast SDK ###
-The Replyfast SDK is a Java client library designed to help developers quickly deploy applications with programmatic connections to Replyfast APIs.

-### Getting Started ###
+### Read This First ###
-The Replyfast SDK requires an API Key and Secret Key to establish a secure connection to our services.
-You can this create this AimMatic Key Pair in the AimMatic Dev Console.
-To do this, login at https://account.aimmatic.com and navigate to 'My Apps'.
+Request testing authorization before using this library.
+Using this SDK requires an API Key and Secret Key to establish a secure connection to the cloud.

+### Paid Plan ###
+Select a paid plan [here](https://www.aimmatic.com/get-x-class.html), in less than 30 seconds you get an email order confirmation with a link to create your secure login to the Developer Console.
+Login to the developer console to create an app, create an API key and keypairs, and access the API Reference.

 ###### Minimum requirements ######
 To run the SDK you will need Java 1.8+.

 ##### Install the SDK #####
-The recommended way to use the AimMatic SDK for Java in your project is to consume it from Maven.
+The recommended way to use the SDK in your project is to consume it from Maven.
 To do this edit your Maven settings.xml file to include the JCenter Repository:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <settings xsi:schemaLocation='http://maven.apache.org/SETTINGS/1.0.0 http://maven.apache.org/xsd/settings-1.0.0.xsd'